Required to Withdraw

 Students have the option of taking Opening Learning classes during the rustication period.
 If a student is readmitted to the University of Guelph after completing the rustication period, a maximum of 1.00 credits taken through Open Learning can be counted as program credit.

-If the student is not enrolled in the winter semester after receiving deferred privileges for the fall, the two-semester rustication period will begin with the winter semester, allowing the student to be eligible to apply for readmission into the following fall semester.
+If the student is not enrolled in the winter semester after receiving a deferred assessment for the fall, the two-semester rustication period will begin with the winter semester, allowing the student to be eligible to apply for readmission into the following fall semester.

 Probation 2 Status- Undergraduate Students